nickazg/neo-snippets/README.md

 The structure is laid out below into sub-categories.
 Under each category there is a basic README.md with a summary of how its used and where to get started.

-Each category will contain orgainized snippets for each language
+Each category will contain orgainized snippets for each language.
+External links to other repo's are included.

 # [Basics](./Basics)
 ### [C#](./Basics/csharp-basics)